Teepee78/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ### 2-my_filter_states.py

     Takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.

+### 3-my_safe_filter_states.py

+    Takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+    Safe from injection